 - Native POP: People of the Plains - A Gathering of Arts and Culture: This free mid-summer celebration in Downtown Rapid City reveals the richness and meaning of Native American culture, sharing time-honored traditions and understanding with all who attend.
-Join the Fifth Annual Gathering, July 15, for demonstrations of traditional and contemporary arts, storytelling and more.
+Observe demonstrations of traditional and contemporary arts, storytelling and more.
 Highlighted by an arts market featuring original works for sale by established and emerging Great Plains Native artists and a full day of performances on the stage of Main Street Square, The Gathering will open your eyes, ears, heart and spirit.

 - Art Night Downtown: Become part of the art scene as Rapid City’s creative culture is celebrated throughout the summer with a surprising interactive experience taking place every second Friday, June through September.
 Downtown Rapid City becomes a gallery of pop-up happenings, giving visitors a new experience around every corner.
 Meet artists, browse their work, listen to music, enjoy refreshments and more.